Tkhadem/Trusted-AI-Tools/README.md

 ### Career 👔
 - [Seekario.ai](https://seekario.ai): Used their role assessment, resume tailoring, and interview prep with their $20 plan.
 I tried different tools, but this one was the most advanced, and the results were well-written and human-like.
-One of their cool featureis is the KSC letter, which explains how you meet the most important requirements of the job.
+One of their cool features is the KSC letter, which explains how you meet the most important requirements of the job.

 ### Sales 💰